top of page

 A Gentle Integration Practice

-After working with these, you might sit quietly and ask:
+After working with these wounds, you might sit quietly and ask:

 Even lighting a candle, placing a hand on your heart, and whispering “I’m here now” can be powerful.